9th-circle/cryptography-core/README.md

 # Cryptography Core

+The Cryptography Core is a simple, modular system for accessing encryption primitives and constructions.

 ## WARNING!

 **If you are thinking about using any of this directly, you are (more likely than not) doing something wrong.**